MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

 ### What content is migrated cross-tenant?

-When a mailbox is migrated cross-tenant with this feature, only user-visible content in the mailbox, also known as Top of Information Store (email, contacts, calendar, tasks, and notes), and the Recoverable Items folders Deletions, Versions and Purges is migrated.
+When a mailbox is migrated cross-tenant with this feature, only user-visible content in the mailbox, also known as Top of Information Store (email, contacts, calendar, tasks, and notes), and the Recoverable Items folders Deletions, Versions, and Purges is migrated.

 ### Does the Teams chat folder content migrate cross-tenant?